16 STEM Projects for Engineers Week

 - Bottled-up Buoyancy

-- Make Your Play Dough Light Up, Buzz, & Move!
+- Electric Play Dough Project 1: Make Your Play Dough Light Up & Buzz!

 - Dome Sweet Dome